tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/生成数据密钥_intl.md

 API domain name: kms.tencentcloudapi.com

-This API generates a key designed for encrypting local data.
+This API is used to generate a data key which can be used to encrypt local data.

 API request rate limit: 100 requests/sec.